Claim #168053AB

 - Contractor written confirmation of ice dam

-- Remediation company (Brandon) moisture assessment
+- Remediation company moisture assessment - 99% moisture, visible mold

 Third-Party Documentation